foxor-io/foxor/README.md

 ## Deployment

 The website is hosted by Vercel.
 Builds and deployments are automatically started any time a commit is merged into the `main` branch in Github.

+## Username requirements

+Usernames must meet the following requirements:

+- At least one character
+- Less than 40 characters
+- Only alphanumeric characters

+Usernames are case sensitive, but must be case-sensitively unique.
+For example, if I have a username "MrBeast", the following usernames are invalid:

+- "mrbeast"
+- "mrBeast"
+- "MRBEAST"